2 National Guard members shot in an ambush attack just blocks from the White House

 Trump issued an emergency order in August that federalized the local police force and sent in National Guard troops from eight states and the District of Columbia.
 The order expired a month later, but the troops remained.

-Last week a federal judge ordered an end to the deployment but also put her order on hold for 21 days to allow the Trump administration time to either remove the troops or appeal the decision.
+Last week a federal judge ordered an end to the deployment, but she also put her order on hold for 21 days to allow the administration time to either remove the troops or appeal.

 The guard members have patrolled neighborhoods, train stations and other locations, participated in highway checkpoints and been assigned to pick up trash and guard sports events.